xCDAT/xcdat/README.rst

 as version releases, feature suggestions, and architecture design on the `GitHub Discussions`_ page.

 Please note that xCDAT has a `Code of Conduct`_.
-By participating the xCDAT community, you agree to abide by its rules.
+By participating in the xCDAT community, you agree to abide by its rules.

 .. _GitHub Discussions: https://github.com/xCDAT/xcdat/discussions
 .. _Code of Conduct: docs/code-of-conduct.rst